DominikDary/dary-website/content/about-dominik/index.md

 ---
-date: 2018-06-22
+date: 2023-03-25
 title: "About Dominik"
 url: /about-dominik/
 type: page
 ---
-Dominik Dary works at [D2iQ](https://d2iq.com) as an Engineering Manager.
+Dominik Dary works at [Salesforce](https://salesforce.com) as an Engineering Manager.

+He is passionate about solving challenges combining the technical and human aspects to delight the customers with high quality products.
+By creating (test) strategies, processes, tools and organizations to provide fast feedback which enables organizations to quickly adapt and change the product.
+Fostering a culture of respect, collaboration, empowerment, and innovation is majorly important to him.

+He has a strong passion for Test and Automation engineering and am a polyglot programmer who loves to code in Java and Python.

 He’s the creator of Selendroid and S3Mock.
 Dominik is a recognised expert in test engineering and test automation and has spoken at many conferences around the world.

 You can send me an email: sales [aat] dary [dooot] de